 Let's examine Sirius XM's earnings and free cash flow history:

-Over the past five years, Sirius XM had a difficult time producing earnings and free cash flow.
+Over the past several years, Sirius XM had a difficult time producing earnings and free cash flow.
 However, that's changed since fiscal 2010, and the company is now profitable.

 2. Return on equity and debt

-CEO Mel Karmazin has been at the job since 2004 (when it was just Sirius Satellite Radio).
-Prior to that, he'd spent several years at other broadcasters, including CBS and Viacom .
+CEO Mel Karmazin has been at the job since 2004 (when it was Sirius Satellite Radio).
+Before that, he'd spent several years at other broadcasters, including CBS and Viacom.

 Fans of Sirius will point to the lack of meaningful direct competition in the satellite radio industry, but the medium is new and could be vulnerable to technological disruption from indirect competitors.